andrasq/node-qfputs/Readme.md

 - The included Fputs.FileWriter tries to use `fs-ext`, which is a C++ extension.
   If fs-ext is not installed, the output file will not be locked for writes.

+## ChangeLog

+### 1.4.0

+- setOnError() method

+### 1.3.1

+- bugfix: invoke callback only once if mutex timeout

+### 1.3.0

+- refactor renameFile using `aflow.series()`
+- reuse a single filewriter Buffer to spare the process rss

+### 1.2.2

+- bugfix: use correct mutexTimeout in renameFile
+- fix: do not create empty file in renameFile

+### 1.2.1

+- expose renameFile as QFputs class method and fp instance methods

+### 1.2.0

+- FileWriter.renameFile() class method

+### 1.1.1

+- bugfix: fix drain()

+### 1.1.0

+- highWaterMark option
+- have write() return false/true depending on whether highWaterMark bytes buffered already

+### 1.0.14

+- guard against sync() errors in filewriter
+- file filewriter openmode bug
+- close race condition between writers and consumer
+- make work with node-v0.8

+### 1.0.9

+- explicitly close `fd` when reopening the logfile
+- reopen in `'a'` append mode when writing
+- run even if no compatible `fs-ext` module is installed
+- fix `fflush()` to wait just for own writes

+### 1.0.0

+- initial version, 2014-09-30